 - The application deadline for the September 2018 intake at UBC is January 15th, 2018

 - Apply for the Spitz Family Awards for Aboriginal Women (download the application here).
 Email your completed application as an email attachment to Sheila D'Souza at email@example.com.
 The email subject line should read "Spitz Family Award application."

 - The application deadline for the award is March 15, 2018

-- The award recipients will be notified by the end of April.
+- The award recipients will be notified by April 30, 2018.
 Recipients of the Awards are named Spitz Fellows.